johannesjo/ng-fab-form/README.md

 // setAsteriskForRequiredLabel-option set to true
 asteriskStr: '*',

-// the validation message prefix, results for the default state
+// the validation message prefix, results for the default state in
 // `validation-msg-required` or `validation-msg-your-custom-validation`
 validationMsgPrefix: 'validationMsg'